Dreaming of Trebizond

 There’s not much to modern Trabzon, a small, dusty port city on Turkey’s Black Sea coast best known for hamsi, the humble anchovy.
 But it was here, in 1461, that the final vestiges of the Roman imperial tradition, inaugurated by Augustus nearly 1,500 years earlier, came to an end, swept aside by the growing might of the Ottoman empire.

 This coda to antiquity starts in 1204.
-While Enrico Dandolo’s Venetian-led Crusader army was in the process of sacking Constantinople and deposing the Byzantine emperors, a thousand kilometres down the coast a new state laying claim to the Eastern Roman empire was taking its first steps under the Conmenos family, one of Constantinople’s foremost dynasties.
+While Enrico Dandolo’s Venetian-led Crusader army was in the process of sacking Constantinople and deposing the Byzantine emperors, a thousand kilometres down the coast a new state laying claim to the Eastern Roman empire was taking its first steps under the Comnenos family, one of Constantinople’s foremost dynasties.
 This Empire of Trebizond, as Trabzon itself was known, would last for 250 years, under the longest uninterrupted dynastic reign of any Byzantine family.

-The origins of the Conmeni’s reign in the east are murky, but the general account runs as follows.
-When Andronikos I Conmenos, reportedly known as ‘misophaes’ (hater of sunlight) due to the number of people he blinded, was deposed from the Byzantine imperial throne in 1185, his grandsons Alexios and David were somehow spirited out of Constantinople to Georgia and the court of Queen Tamar.
+The origins of the Comneni’s reign in the east are murky, but the general account runs as follows.
+When Andronikos I Comnenos, reportedly known as ‘misophaes’ (hater of sunlight) due to the number of people he blinded, was deposed from the Byzantine imperial throne in 1185, his grandsons Alexios and David were somehow spirited out of Constantinople to Georgia and the court of Queen Tamar.
 This was the height of the so-called Georgian ‘golden age,’ which featured a flowering of power and culture in the Causcasian kingdom.

-As to why Tamar accepted the fugitives is contested, with some chroniclers suggesting some form of blood relation between the Georgian royal family and the Conmeni, and others a dispute with the new imperial family back in Constantinople.
+As to why Tamar accepted the fugitives is contested, with some chroniclers suggesting some form of blood relation between the Georgian royal family and the Comneni, and others a dispute with the new imperial family back in Constantinople.
 Whatever the connection, it was enough in 1204, just a few weeks before the Crusaders took Constantinople, to furnish the brothers with the military means to seize Trebizond, with Alexios the first ruler of the new empire.

 Trebizond itself was well-known in antiquity, having been founded first half of the eighth century B.C by Greek settlers.
-The combination of its naturally defensive topography and the riches from its silver and gold mines made Trapezus (as it was then known) one of the wealthiest of the many settlements that ringed the Black Sea, and it was on this foundation that the ‘Megas Conmeni’ build their power.
+The combination of its naturally defensive topography and the riches from its silver and gold mines made Trapezus (as it was then known) one of the wealthiest of the many settlements that ringed the Black Sea, and it was on this foundation that the ‘Megas Comneni’ build their power.
 At its height, the empire stretched west to Sinope, another former key trade entrepot midway between Trebizond and Constantinople, and east to the borders of Georgia.

 Although mainly concentrated around the coast, it also penetrated inland, although the natural barrier of the Pontic Alps proved a physical border for the kingdom.
 This inland region, known as the Matzouka, was made up of a series of mountainous valleys guarding the approach to the imperial seat.
 The Orthodox culture of the new empire fell on fertile ground, and has been preserved by sites such as the monastery complex at Soumela, carved high into the mountainside.
 This was a Greek-speaking, Christian kingdom, and indeed until the twentieth century remained that way: in 1920, it was estimated that three-quarters of the population of the region retained that legacy.